-THESE TERMS WERE LAST UPDATED ON DECEMBER 8, 2014.
+THESE TERMS WERE LAST UPDATED ON MAY 20, 2016.
 PRIOR VERSIONS OF FASTLY’S TERMS OF SERVICE ARE AVAILABLE AT https://docs.fastly.com.

 1. Agreement.
 These Fastly Terms of Service (these “Terms”) are made by and between the party on whose behalf they are accepted (“Subscriber”) and Fastly, Inc. (“Fastly”) and are effective as of the date they are accepted by Subscriber.
-The complete subscription agreement (the “Agreement”) that grants Subscriber a limited subscription to use Fastly’s online, support, professional, or other services (the “Services”).
+The complete subscription agreement including these Terms (the “Agreement”) grants Subscriber a limited subscription to use Fastly’s internet intermediary, support, professional, or other services (the “Services”).

 2. Trial Accounts.
 Unpaid trial and developer accounts are made available for Subscribers to test the functionality of the Services without incurring payment obligations (“Trial Accounts”).
-Once a Subscriber’s use of a Trial Account exceeds an equivalent of US$50 in total usage charges as determined by the rates set forth on http://www.fastly.com/pricing, Fastly may suspend the Trial Account unless Subscriber converts its Trial Account to a paid account with a minimum monthly commitment of US$50.
+Once a Subscriber’s use of a Trial Account exceeds an equivalent of US$50 in total usage charges as determined by the rates set forth on https://www.fastly.com/pricing, Fastly may suspend the Trial Account unless Subscriber converts its Trial Account to a paid account with a minimum monthly commitment of US$50.
 Additional terms and conditions presented to Subscriber in connection with the registration for a Trial Account shall be binding on Subscriber.
-Subscribers should review the Documentation thoroughly before executing a Service Order or exceeding US$50 of usage charges.
+Subscribers should review the Documentation (as defined below) thoroughly before executing a Service Order or exceeding US$50 of usage charges.
 ALL TRIAL ACCOUNTS ARE PROVIDED “AS IS” AND “AS AVAILABLE” WITHOUT ANY WARRANTY OF ANY KIND.
 TRIAL ACCOUNTS MAY BE SUSPENDED, TERMINATED, OR DISCONTINUED AT ANY TIME AND FOR ANY REASON (OR NO REASON).
-FASTLY DISCLAIMS ALL OBLIGATION AND LIABILITY UNDER THE AGREEMENT (INCLUDING LIABILITY OTHERWISE PROVIDED FOR UNDER SECTION 14) FOR ANY HARM OR DAMAGE ARISING OUT OF OR IN CONNECTION WITH A TRIAL ACCOUNT, INCLUDING ANY OBLIGATION OR LIABILITY WITH RESPECT TO SUBSCRIBER DATA AND ANY DISRUPTION TO SUBSCRIBER’S OR THIRD PARTY SERVICES CONFIGURED TO WORK WITH THE TRIAL ACCOUNT.
+FASTLY DISCLAIMS ALL OBLIGATION AND LIABILITY UNDER THE AGREEMENT (INCLUDING LIABILITY OTHERWISE PROVIDED FOR UNDER SECTION 13 (LIMITATION OF LIABILITY)) FOR ANY HARM OR DAMAGE ARISING OUT OF OR IN CONNECTION WITH A TRIAL ACCOUNT, INCLUDING ANY OBLIGATION OR LIABILITY WITH RESPECT TO SUBSCRIBER DATA AND ANY DISRUPTION TO SUBSCRIBER’S OR THIRD PARTY SERVICES CONFIGURED TO WORK WITH THE TRIAL ACCOUNT.
 ANY CONFIGURATIONS OR SUBSCRIBER DATA ENTERED INTO A TRIAL ACCOUNT, AND ANY CUSTOMIZATIONS MADE TO A TRIAL ACCOUNT BY OR FOR SUBSCRIBER, MAY BE PERMANENTLY LOST IF THE TRIAL ACCOUNT IS SUSPENDED, TERMINATED, OR DISCONTINUED.
-FASTLY’S INDEMNITY OBLIGATIONS UNDER SECTION 17 DO NOT APPLY TO TRIAL ACCOUNTS.
+FASTLY’S INDEMNITY OBLIGATIONS UNDER SECTION 16 (INDEMNIFICATION) DO NOT APPLY TO TRIAL ACCOUNTS.

 3. Fastly’s Obligations.

 3.3 Personnel and Performance.
-Fastly will be strictly responsible for the performance of its personnel (including employees and contractors) and their compliance with the Agreement.
+Fastly will be responsible for the performance of its personnel (including employees and contractors) and their compliance with the Agreement.
 Fastly enters into the Agreement on behalf of its Affiliates.
 An “Affiliate” of a party is any entity (a) that the party Controls; (b) that the party is Controlled by; or (c) with which the party is under common Control, where “Control” means direct or indirect control (including by ownership) of fifty percent (50%) of an entity’s voting interests.

-3.4 Protection of Subscriber Data.
-Fastly will maintain the Security Measures only as described in the Documentation.
-Fastly will store, process, transmit and disclose Subscriber Data only according to the Documentation.
+3.5 Security Measures.
+Fastly will maintain the Security Measures consistent with industry standard practices and as described in the Documentation.
+Fastly will store, process, transmit and disclose content, configurations and credentials (“Subscriber Data”) only according to the Agreement and the Documentation.
 The Services, independent of Subscriber Data, will not transmit code, files, scripts, agents, or programs intended to do harm, including, viruses, worms, time bombs, and Trojan horses (“Malicious Code”).

 4. Subscriber’s Obligations.